 This challenge is not meant to be in anyway stressful.
 In fact it is meant to relieve some stress by giving you places to start your decluttering process.
 Because sometimes we just don’t know where to start.

 Last month when I did our clutter free challenge I avoided the toy room like the plaque.
 I didn’t want to go through the drawers and the cubbies and the art supplies.
 We had collected SO MUCH STUFF!

-I always keep the following on hand when I am decluttering and cleaning up.
-What can I say I love a clean and organized house.
+I always keep the following on hand when I am decluttering and cleaning up:

 21 Day Clutter Free Challenge: